pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

     * `number_expression` is the number which has to be formated into text.
     * `number` to be format.
-    * `fractionSize` is the count of decimal point display after formating.
+    * `fractionSize` is the count of decimal point display after formatting.

     for example :